 I’ve just started experimenting with IronPython, Microsoft’s implementation of Python built on .NET.
-You can download IronPython from CodePlex either as an MSI installer or a zip file of binaries.
+You can download IronPython from here.
 I installed it from the zip file on one computer and from the MSI on another.
 I highly recommend the latter.

 Installing from the zip file

 My first thought was that I wasn’t interested in compiling IronPython from source, so I’d just download the bin file since it was smaller.
 I downloaded it, unzipped it, and copied it over to my

 C:bin directory.
 (I have a habit of installing languages in

 C:bin to placate software that assumes paths don’t contain spaces.
 For example, if you install R in the default

 C:Program Files location, some add-ons will break.)
 The typical command line “hello world” program worked just fine.
 The example from the

 readme file on how to pop up a window using WinForms worked fine as well.
 But my attempt to use a standard library by typing

 import urllib didn’t work.
 The standard Python modules are not in the search path by default.
 The tutorial that comes with IronPython explains how to fix this.
 I added the following two lines to